Bigno96/Sagrada/Deliverables/TestPassed.md

 * **testCheckFirstDiceException**: testing cases as first dice placement of no dices positioned, more than one dice positioned, not in border and color and/or value restriction not respected
 * **testCheckOneDice**: testing if only one dice is positioned
 * **testCheckOneDiceException**: testing cases no dice are positioned and color and/or value restriction not respected
-* **testCheckOrtPos**: test the correct condition of the ortogonally positioned cells
+* **testCheckOrtPos**: test the correct condition of the orthogonally positioned cells
 * **testCheckNeighbors**: test the correct condition of the cells nearby
 * **testCheckPlaceCond**: testing if all dices are correctly positioned
 * **testCheckPlaceCondException**: testing all bad cases of placement